vNAB Innovation Conference

 Visual Effects Supervisor Kevin Baillie had a hunch to bet on cloud computing 6 years ago.
 That bet birthed award winning visual effects studio Atomic Fiction and software company Conductor Technologies.
 Baillie will share visuals from blockbusters such as Deadpool and Star Trek Beyond to illustrate the cloud’s immense power, and share cautionary tales of the importance of control in the face of such massive resources.

-Kevin Baile, Atomic Fiction
+Kevin Baile, CEO, Atomic Fiction

 |2:00 pm - 2:30 pm||Supercharge performance using GPUs in the cloud